 I was fully intending for this post to be a super fun account of my weekend in Brighton, recounting all the tales that happened over the three days, and to have the appropriate pictures to accompany them.
-And while I do still have a gorgeous stream of photos to present you all, I ended up getting a little more sentimental, and a lot less tour brochure than I intended.
+And while I do still have a gorgeous stream of photos to share with you all, I ended up getting a little more sentimental, and a lot less tour-brochure than I intended.
 I hope you enjoy it regardless.

 Bank holidays are such a joy when you work full-time.
 Finally, three whole days to do as you please, and work becomes a dim and distant memory.
-At the end of August, me, my boyfriend and three other friends moseyed on down to Brighton for a weekend of sun, seaside and debaucherous frolics.
-In the days leading up to it, it dawned on my that my Sheffield friends and Brighton friends had never met.
+At the end of August, three friends, my boyfirend and I moseyed on down to Brighton for a weekend of sun, seaside and debaucherous frolics.
+In the days leading up to it, it dawned on my that my Sheffield and Brighton friends had never met.
 And that made me a little bit nervous.

 I guess this is why I was slightly nervous of my friends meeting, because it’s like two words colliding.
 Suddenly, the two different versions of myself would meet face to face, and the world would implode.
 Well, maybe not something as dramatic as that.
 But there is always a sense of, I hope they like each other.
 Will they think I act differently?
 What if I come across as a big fake all along?
 I needn’t have worried.
 Of course, everyone got along like a house on fire, and we had a wonderful weekend.